mre/endler.dev/content/2019/maybe-you-dont-need-kubernetes/index.md

 - Have a common place to share configurations and secrets.
 - Provide an endpoint for metrics and logging.

-## Why Kubernetes was not a good fit for us
+## Why Kubernetes Was Not A Good Fit For Us

 When creating a prototype with Kubernetes, we noticed that we started adding ever-more complex layers of logic to operate our services.
 Logic on which we